eddy-past-projects/portfolio_grid/README.md

 Run npm install and npm start.
 You will be asked if you would like to run the program on another server.
 Type "Y" for Yes.

-Your browser will automatically launch the Cynthia Eddy app to its home page.
+Your browser will automatically launch My Portfolio app to its home page.

 You can shut down the server by typing Control C in the terminal window where it is running.